18 Awesome Vintage Christmas Decorations

 Rocking horses have long been symbols of Christmas, perhaps in part because it was a popular children’s toy and at one time a sort of status symbol.
 Having a vintage rocking horse ornament is a neat connect to the history of Christmas.
 If you love rocking horses, take a look at this adorable rocking horse cookie recipe.

 Paper cutout ornaments on a tree usually indicate childhood since so many of them get made either at school or home before finding a place on the tree.
 They’re a fun reminder of growing up and how you don’t always get to escape your childhood around family.
-Here is the story behind spider ornaments you might see on a Christmas tree.
+Read the legend of the Christmas spider you might see on a tree or learn the surprising truth about the Christmas pickle.

 People will display nutcrackers in their home as standalone decorations but some people have nutcracker ornaments on their tree.
 Vintage nutcracker ornaments in any shape or size always look good on trees.
 Check out these Christmas traditions from the Pioneer Woman, Ree Drummond.